Chen Xiuhuan: Personal life

-Chen married Cai Yi Peng, a Taiwanese businessman, in 1997.
+Chen married Fred Tsai Yi-peng, a Taiwanese businessman, in 1997.

 After she had children, she never spoke to them about her former career.
 In fact, her three daughters almost never watch TV.
 When they were younger, they were banned from switching on the goggle box - "not even for cartoons", says Shanisse - and the rare times that they did get to watch TV, they tuned in to documentaries.
 Ms Tan, a self-professed tiger mum, says in Mandarin: "I was strict about that because I wanted them to watch only really good, educational programmes.
 "To them, I'm just their mother, not any sort of celebrity mum.
 So when people recognised me on the streets and called out my name, they used to be very puzzled and asked if those strangers were my friends.